What you may not know about L.M. is that she grew up in Seattle. What you also may not know is that, in the airline industry, parents fly for free.

 The clever settlers that founded the city named it in honor of Chief Seattle so he would allow all these new white people to hang around, and so there's a lot of Native American decor about.
 The big deal about Pioneer Square is that it's where the Seattle Underground tour starts.

-By the way, you know what I have on under the kilt?
-Socks.
+By the way, you know what I have on under the kilt

 If you know the right doors, and have the right keys, you just walk right down in.